gejiaheng/Protein/README.md

 ![Image](/image/protein-github-cover.png)

 # Protein
 Protein is an atypical [Dribbble](https://dribbble.com/) App designed with one cup of simplicity and two spoons of fun.
-It is fully open sourced but also published on Google Play (coming soon).
+It is fully open sourced but also published on [Google Play](https://play.google.com/store/apps/details?id=com.ge.protein).
 You can discuss how-tos and best practices on creating an Android App around Protein.

 ## Highlights